explore my integrated approach & the tools i use

 -

-We can learn to use body and breath to change mind.
-The Tantrik Yogis, long ago, understood that mindfully moving the body in certain ways, combined with conscious breathing, could have very specific and intentional effects on what they called our ‘energy body’ and what we now refer to as our nervous system.
-They understood that trying to control the mind directly by just sitting down and focusing on clearing our thoughts, which may be negative and distressing, is very difficult, but that changing our ‘energy’ was an easier way to change the mind indirectly.
+The Tantric yogis, long ago, understood that mindfully moving the body in certain ways, combined with conscious breathing, could have very specific and intentional effects on what they called our ‘energy body’ and what we now refer to as our nervous system.
+They understood that trying to control our mind directly by just sitting down and focusing on clearing our thoughts, which may be negative and distressing, is very difficult, but that changing our energetic state was an easier way to change our mind indirectly.

-So, they developed lots of posture-based practice and breathwork that could be used bring about specific changes to the body - mind that would support physical balance and vitality, cool things down mentally, and bring about an inner stillness and focus that made meditation – our ultimate tool for effecting psychological wellbeing - much more accessible.
-These practices are alive and well and just as effective today and can empower anyone to manage their own healing.
+So, they developed lots of posture-based practice and breathwork that could be used bring about specific changes to the body-mind that would support greater physiological balance and vitality, calm things down mentally and bring about an inner stillness and focus that made meditation – a powerful tool for effecting bio-psycho-social wellbeing - much more accessible.

 -

 Neuroscientists have now extensively studied the physiological benefits of meditation and mindfulness practice.
-Among other things, areas of the brain associated with self-awareness, interoception, planning complex cognitive behaviour, emotional regulation and empathy thicken, strengthen, and develop more neural connections with regular meditation.
-In addition, the part of the brain responsible for threat perception and triggering our stress response - the amygdala - gets smaller in those with mindfulness practices.
+Among other things, areas of the brain associated with self-awareness, interoception, planning complex cognitive behaviour, emotional regulation and empathy thicken, strengthen and develop more neural connections with regular meditation.

-Day to day implications of these physical brain changes include reducing and managing symptoms including anxiety, depression, poor sleep, high blood pressure, cardiovascular disease and auto-immune and psychosomatic illnesses, such as chronic pain or bowel problems, which may often be symptoms of chronic stress or trauma.
-In addition, improved mood-regulation and greater compassion for ourselves and others; improved focus and attention; and increased awareness of unconscious triggers and/or rigid, repetitive patterns of thinking about ourselves and the world that keep us unconsciously repeating unhelpful patterns of behaviour, including in relationships.
-The increased disconnection from - or shedding of - our mental content as our only concept of reality, can help us to connect with a deeper sense of our innate Self.
+Other implications include improved mood-regulation and greater compassion for ourselves and others; improved focus and attention; and increased awareness of unconscious triggers and/or rigid, repetitive patterns of thinking about ourselves and the world that keep us unconsciously repeating unhelpful patterns of behaviour.
+The increased disconnection from - or shedding of - our mental content as our only concept of reality, can help us to connect with a deeper sense of our innate self - an undisturbed core or inner resource from which we can draw strength and stability.

 If you are interested in finding out more, or would like to discuss tailoring a further option for working together that is not described here, please fill in the form below and I will be in touch with you to arrange a call.